shibinshibii/django-role-based-task/project_management/README.md

 - POST /tasks/ → Coordinator assigns Task to Employee
 - GET /tasks/ → Employees view their Tasks
 - PATCH /tasks/{id}/ → Employee updates Task status

+*Password Reset Management*
+- POST /change-password/ → Change password using old password
+- POST /forgot-password/ → Reset password using email.
+Sends uid and token to the /reset-password/ endpoint.
+- POST /reset-password/ → Accept token and uid and new password and changes it.

 --you can test using postman or any other service providers.